ashutoshraina/prod-suite-management-doc/guides/lagom-liberty-websphere/src/main/paradox/index.md

 ## 7. Confirming Our Deployments

 We will confirm our deployments by hitting the Lagom and Liberty deployments.
 We will use the nginx ingress urls for this.
 Hit http://192.168.99.105:31627/lagom/toLiberty to see lagom talk to the liberty application.
-You should see the following.
+You should see the following:

 ```
 External Service Replied with ---